eliaslehtinen/CSB25-Project/README.md

 ## 4. A07 - Identification and Authentication Failures

 - Flaw: No protection against brute force attacks.
 Attackers can gain access to an account by trying lots of common passwords.
+- The passwordcandidates.txt and bruteforcepassword.py are copied from my answer to the Securing Software part4-19 Password with "admin123321" added to the password list from the exercise.
 - Fix: Prevent brute force attacks by limiting how many login attempts can be made in a short time.

 ## 5. A09 - Security Logging and Monitoring Failures